orrp/dblpify/README.md

 This heuristic may fail in some cases.
 For example, it will fail to match entries with incomplete titles, or typos in author names.
-For now, our approach is to minimize false matches and let the user complete the matching manually themselves.
+For now, our approach is to minimize false matches and let the user complete the matching manually themselves based on the report.

 ## Contributing